top of page

 If you contact the helpline, advisors will treat everything you say confidentially and will not pass information to anybody (including law enforcement) without your permission, except if there is a threat to life or a child involved.
 They have interpreters in over 200 languages.

-Advisors at the helpline will signpost you in the direction of the most suitable support, such as that listed at the end of this page.
+Advisors at the helpline will signpost you in the direction of the most suitable support.
 With your permission, an advisor can help refer your case to relevant investigative agencies such as the Gangmasters & Labour Abuse Authority or the National Referral Mechanism (NRM) for modern slavery.
 “Once in the NRM, potential victims can access services based on their individual needs such as relevant legal advice, safe and secure accommodation, access to a support worker, financial support and medical care and counselling”.

-You can call the helpline 24 hours a day, 365 days a year, so if you need to, you can ring them in the middle of the night and still receive exactly the same service.
+You can call the helpline confidentially on 08000 121 700, or report concerns online.
+The helpline is open 24 hours a day, 365 days a year, so you can ring them in the middle of the night and still receive exactly the same service.
 If the helpline ever needs to call you, their call will come from a private number.
 If you are a potential victim, the helpline recommends that you delete any record of your contact with the helpline from your phone, for your safety.

 The helpline will provide you with a unique case number which you can use to identify yourself in any future contact with the helpline.
 This means that if you need to put down the phone suddenly, you can always back pick the conversation back up by providing your case number.
 If you have other colleagues in the same position as you, you would be welcome to share the same case number so that your situations can be examined together.